afcarl/fss17/syllabus.md

     - Ph.D. students have to (a) motivate their work and (b) demonstrate more than one working systemsand (c) critically compare and contrasts these N methods.

-The mid-term exam will be on Tues Oct 17 (1 hour, rest of class canceled).
+The mid-term exam will be on Tues Oct 17 (80 minutes long)

 ### Homeworks  and Project